eliasroman2565/frontend-nanodegree-arcade-game/README.md

 4. Enjoy!

 ###How to win
-Race accros the road into the water with out colliding with the bugs in order to win.
+Race across the road into the water with out colliding with the bugs in order to win.
 If you win, an alert box will pop up stating so.

 ###Controls
 The "Up" arrow will move the character up the map.